SohailPro12/alx-interview/README.md

 # alx-interview

-This repository containes interview questions
+This repository contains interview questions.
+The first question can be found in the `0x00-pascal_triangle` directory.